 Bookkeeping and Accounting are two vastly different aspects of small business accounting and finance.
 Bookkeeping is the daily process of detailing transactions, categorizing them, and reconciling bank statements.
 Whereas Accounting is a more in-depth overview of your business’s finance data in the form of financial statements.
 As a business owner, you can decide how you want to develop your bookkeeping system.
 Here are some ways you could consider:

-- Doing it yourself with accounting software, or simply with an Excel spreadsheet to keep track of your accounts payable and receivables
+Doing it yourself with accounting software, or simply

 Need help with Accounting and Bookkeeping?

 We take on our clients’ bookkeeping so that they can fully focus on their core business and the growth of their business.

 Speak with one of our experts to explore a tailored solution for your business